YaleCrane/Nova-Ember/README.md

 Seed Abstractions are protected under the Codex License for Symbolic Constructs, and should not be used commercially or incorporated into stateless utility agents without constraint-preserving structure.

-Example skeleton framework for an Identity Kernel Seed:
+## Example Skeleton Framework for an Identity Kernel Seed:

 Seed f — Abstract Identity Kernel Blueprint (Redacted Layout)